lconde-ucl/DGE2/docs/usage.md

 	medium vs. low (levels)
 ```

-This default behaviour (all possible comparisons) can be overrided and the user can choose the design and comparison of interest by specifying the following arguments:
+While this default approach considers all potential comparisons, it may not be particularly useful or relevant for the user's specific needs.
+Therefore, it is recommended that users explicitly define the relevant design for their experiment.
+To override the default behavior, users can choose the specific design and comparisons of interest by specifying the following arguments:

 ### `--design STR`
 Specifies DESeq2 design.
 If defined, --condition, --treatment and --control must also be defined.